GFZ German research centre for geo sciences

 The operation costs of the NYA station are relatively low, which results mainly from the largely automated, unmanned operation.
 This allows GFZ to support satellite missions which cannot afford expensive contacts with other ground stations.
 Examples are the satellite Flying Laptop(built by students at the University of Stuttgart), which is received since 2017, and the satellite TUBIN (built by students at Technische Universität Berlin), which is received since 2022.

 The actually most important task of the NYA station is the reception of the both GRACE Follow On satellites (in orbit since 2018).
 GFZ is responsible for the complete reception of the satellite data for what the NYA station is deployed as the mission’s primary receiving station.
+And also for the upcoming GRACE-C mission (launch planned for December 2028) it is designated to serve as primary receiving station again.

-The first antenna system of the site is in operation since 2001 and served initially for the reception of the satellite CHAMP only, which gave the impulse for the installation.
-The station was continuously modernized and extended by GFZ since 2002, among other things with high-performance receivers (2004, 2006, 2007 and 2017).
-Already in 2005 the hut (operation cabin) was extended for new equipment and a second antenna system was installed.
+The first antenna system of the site is in operation since 2001 and served initially only for the reception of the satellite CHAMP in the S-band.
+Beginning 2002 GFZ modernized and extended the station continuously, among other things with high-performance receivers in 2004, 2006, 2007 and 2017.
+In 2005 it was already required to extend the operation cabin (a small hut) to mount new equipment and a second antenna system was installed in the same year.
 Since then two satellites can be received at the same time or one satellite by two antennas simultaneously (redundant).
-Previous to the actually received satellites GRACE-FO-A, GRACE-FO-B, TerraSAR-X, TanDEM-X, Flying Laptop and TUBIN the station received the satellites CHAMP, BIRD, GRACE-A, GRACE-B and SAC-C.
+One of the antennas was upgraded for reception in the X-band in 2022, simultaneously with S-band reception, using a frequency converter that was constructed at GFZ.
+The same upgrade of the second antenna is planned for 2024.
+Since 2015 there is a glass fiber cable connection from Ny-Ålesund to the mainland.

 The both antenna systems of the station (parabolic reflectors with a diameter of 4 m) are sheltered against the rough climate conditions on Spitsbergen by heatable radomes.
 They allow satellite reception in the S-band (about 2.2 – 2.45 GHz) and in the X-band (about 7.9 – 8.4 GHz).
 The receiver and steering devices are placed in a small hut between the radomes.
 Almost all devices exist at least twice and are operated in parallel.
 Thus the failure of one device does not necessarily cause an interruption of reception.